GabrielOliveira23/event-subscriber-ranker-front/README.md

 # Event Subscriber Tracker 🚀

-This is the front-end of a project built with **Node.js**, with the back-end hosted in another GitHub repository.
+This is the front-end build with **Next.js** of a project built with **Node.js**, with the back-end hosted in [server-back](https://github.com/GabrielOliveira23/event-subscriber-tracker-back).
 The system focuses on **registration and ranking by referral**, where users who sign up receive a unique link to share.
 Each new registration through this link earns points, allowing users to climb the ranking.

 ## 🛠️ Technologies Used